- Learning Outcomes

 Each supervisor receives only his/her instructions in writing and does not see the other instructions.

-The instructions to be given to the unstructured supervisor, Supervisor A: Instructions for Supervisor A (print as an instruction sheet):
+Instructions for Supervisor A (print as an instruction sheet)

 Your group has the task of grouping (classifying) a number of similar objects.
 Your group’s creativity will be measured by its ability to come up with as many groupings as it can in the ten minutes available.
 Your job is to unleash the creativity that lives in this group.
 Since the task is clear-cut, just start them off with an encouraging sentence or two.
 Then give them their instruction sheets, dump the 25 objects on the table, and begin to work for the ten minutes.